AI Image Inpaint Changes Pixels Outside the Mask

 • Save the mask file at the same resolution.

-• Note the inpaint mode your pipeline is using (masked-only vs whole-image).
+• Note which inpaint mode your pipeline uses (masked-only vs whole-image).

-• Decide your tolerance: pixel-perfect preservation outside the mask, or visually-indistinguishable (a few units of VAE noise is fine).
+• Decide your tolerance: pixel-perfect preservation outside the mask, or visually-indistinguishable (a few units of VAE noise are fine).

 Information to collect